tournepivoine/shinpokered-fr/README.md

 - SteppoBlazer for the spaceworld-style old man back sprite
 - Poketto for the spaceworld-style Trainer Red back sprite
 - SPazzzi95 for documenting localization changes
+- easyaspi314 for optimizations to the gamma shader

 The following folks for their great tutorials, glitch videos, and explanations across the internet
 - TheFakeMateo